Delay Parameter Selection in Permutation Entropy Using Topological Data Analysis: Introduction

+To determine the viability of our methods, PE parameters are generated and compared to expert suggested values, optimal parameters based on maximizing the difference between permutation entropy for periodic and chaotic signals, and the delay corresponding to the first minima of mutual information.
+The method of mutual information was chosen as a basis for comparison based on its accuracy in selecting $\tau$ for PE as demonstrated in~\cite{Myers2020}.

 The paper is organized as follows.
 In Section \ref{sec:PE_example} we describe PE and show its computation using a simple example.
 Section \ref{sec:tda_overview} provides an overview of the tools that we use from TDA.
-Section \ref{sec:0dpers_zscore} describes our first approach for finding $\tau$ which is a frequency based approach that applies $0$-D sublevel set persistence and the modified $z$-score to the Fourier spectrum.
-Section \ref{sec:sw1pers_delay} details the second TDA approach for finding $\tau$ which is a time-domain approach that combines sliding window embedding of the time series with $1$-D persistence.
-The results are then presented in Section \ref{sec:results}, and the concluding remarks are made in Section \ref{sec:conclusions}.
+In Section~\ref{sec:timeLag}, we review the method of mutual information for embedding delay parameter selection (Section \ref{sec:MI}) and the $0$-D sublevel set persistence methods for selecting $\tau$ (Section \ref{ssec:0d_sublevel_for_delay}).
+In Section~\ref{sec:dimension} we introduce our novel approach for selecting the permutation dimension $n$ using the statistics of permutations and highlight the comparison to standard Takens' embedding techniques which, from our analysis, are not appropriate for permutation dimension selection.
+The results of each method for a variety of systems are then presented in Section \ref{sec:results}, and the concluding remarks are presented in Section~\ref{sec:conclusions}.